Chart Color Schemes

 Northmead features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Northmead, according to the latest Census evaluation, 28.4% of dwellings were houses and 71.5% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-In comparison, Sydney metropolitan area had 36.4% houses and 63.6% other dwellings.
+Northmead's dwelling structure in the latest Census showed 28.4% houses and 71.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 36.4% houses and 63.6% other dwellings.
 Home ownership in Northmead was at 17.2%, with mortgaged dwellings at 29.3% and rented ones at 53.5%.
-The median monthly mortgage repayment in the area was $2,167, aligning with Sydney metro's average.
-The median weekly rent figure was $420, similar to Sydney metro's $420.
-Nationally, Northmead's mortgage repayments were significantly higher than Australia's average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,167, aligning with Sydney metro's average, while the median weekly rent figure was $420, also matching Sydney metro's figure.
+Nationally, Northmead's mortgage repayments were higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing